Everestwilkey/ReactTemplate/readme.md

 # Future Work

-{Make a list of things that you need to fix, improve, and add in the future.}
+- Add a back end to get the emails out

-- Item 1
+- Add more content to the page
-- Item 2
+- Add a client login for payment processing
-- Item 3
+- Learn to use Stripe or QuickBooks integration to get paid